2021 World Anti-Doping Code

 Entering into a Case Resolution Agreement

-A Case Resolution Agreement can be entered into if an athlete or other person admits to an anti-doping rule violation and agrees to the consequences proposed by the Anti-Doping Organisation.
+A Case Resolution Agreement is an agreement between the athlete or other person and Sport Integrity Australia where the individual admits to a violation and agrees to the consequences.
 A sanction for an athlete or other person under a Case Resolution Agreement may be reduced on the basis of:

 - the seriousness of the violation,

 - the athlete or other person’s degree of fault, and